Ilocos Sur: Migration

-The Spanish colonizers utilized free labor in the development of Ilocos Sur.
-Resentment of free labor brought about sporadic revolts and those who refused to be slaves or tenants left the region and went to Abra and the Cagayan Valley.
-From 1898 to the first decade of the 20th century, covered ox carts moved to the rich plains of Pangasinan, Nueva Ecija and Tarlac.
-In these travels, the children were told tales of Lam-ang, Angalo, Aran, Juan Sadot and other legendary Ilocano characters.
-Folk songs like Pamulinawen, Manang Biday, Dungdungwen Kanto Unay, Unay and the Iloko dal-lot were popularized.
+Spanish colonizers used free labor in the development of Ilocos Sur.
+Resentment of free labor triggered sporadic revolts, and those who refused to be slaves or tenants left the region for Abra and the Cagayan Valley.
+From 1898 to the first decade of the 20th century, covered oxcarts moved to the rich plains of Pangasinan, Nueva Ecija and Tarlac.
+Children were told tales of Lam-ang, Angalo, Aran, Juan Sadot and other legendary Ilocano characters.
+Folk songs such as "Pamulinawen", "Manang Biday", and "Dungdungwen Kanto Unay, Unay" became popular.

-The second phase of Ilocano migration was from 1908 to 1946 when surplus labor migrated to the plantations of Hawaii and the American West Coast.
-At the height of migration, the population density of Ilocos Sur was 492 inhabitants per square mile, which made it the most dense region in the Philippines, excluding Manila.
-The last group of labor migration to Hawaii was in 1946 when 7,365 men were recruited by the U.S. Department of Labor.
+During the second phase of Ilocano migration, from 1908 to 1946, surplus labor migrated to the plantations of Hawaii and the U.S. West Coast.
+Ilocos Sur's population density was 492 per square mile at the height of migration, which made it the most densely populated region in the Philippines except for Manila.
+The last group of labor migrants to Hawaii was in 1946, when 7,365 men were recruited by the United States Department of Labor.
 Vigan was the recruiting center.
-More than seventy percent of the 63,500 Filipinos in Hawaii are of Ilocano origin.
+More than eighty percent of Filipinos in Hawaii are of Ilocano origin.

 Economic prosperity

 The first half of the 19th century was an economic boom for Ilocos Sur.
-It was during this period when the cotton, tobacco and indigo industries were encouraged by the government.
+During this period, the cotton, tobacco and indigo industries were encouraged by the government.
 With the operations of the Royal Company of the Philippines (Real Compañía de Filipinas), the textile industry was developed on a large scale and the abolition of the tobacco monopoly accelerated economic progress.
-The invention of chemical dyes put the indigo industry out of business.

-Uneasy peace
+Revolts

-The history of Ilocos Sur from the beginning of the Spanish rule to the first decade of the nineteenth century was characterized by revolts against tributes and forced labor as well as monopolies.

-The most famous uprising was the Ilocos revolt (1762–1763) better known as Silang's Revolt.
-This was principally an uprising aimed at the Babaknangs and the alcalde-mayor of Vigan.
-After Diego Silang's assassination on May 28, 1763, his wife Maria Josefa Gabriela continued the fight until she was captured and hanged publicly on September 20, 1763.

-The government's monopoly on basi, the native wine, occurred on September 16, 1817.
-Under the command of Ambaristo, the rebels were defeated by a contingent of regular troops and recruits.
+The beginning of Spanish rule to the first decade of the nineteenth century was characterized by revolts against tribute, forced labor and monopolies.
+The Ilocos revolt (1762–1763), better known as Silang's Revolt, was aimed at the babaknangs and the alcalde-mayor of Vigan.
+After Diego Silang's assassination on May 28, 1763, his wife Maria Josefa Gabriela continued the fight until she was captured and hanged on September 20, 1763.
+A revolt against the government monopoly of basi, the native wine, began on September 16, 1807.
+Regular troops and recruits defeated the rebels.

-On March 25, 1898, Isabelo Abaya fomented an uprising in Candón and raised a red flag in the town plaza.
-The historic Ikkis ti Candon was the start of several revolutions in the Ilocos Region.
+On March 25, 1898, Isabelo Abaya began an uprising in Candón and raised a red flag in the town plaza as a response to Spanish abuses and oppression.
+A revolutionary government was established, and several other revolts followed.
+The Spanish sent shock troops to re-occupy Candon, and most of the leaders and participants in the uprising who surrendered were arrested and executed.